-The Monte Carlo dose engine does not support TomoTherapy machines.
+The Monte Carlo dose calculation does not support TomoTherapy machines.
 The computation has not been validated for Vero and Siemens LINACs.
-It is up to the user to validate RayStation 2024B Monte Carlo dose computation with Vero and Siemens machines.
+It is up to the user to validate RayStation v2025 Monte Carlo dose computation with Vero and Siemens machines.